lalten/rpg_dvs_ros/doc/README.md

 > **Note** When sending multiple commands in one echo, e.g. `$ echo -ne 'R\n!S2\n!E1\nE+\n' > /dev/ttyUSB0`, the eDVS microcontroller might behave unexpected.
 We experienced some issues like the camera not starting to send data.

 The eDVS driver for ros is based on an [eDVS.h file from NST TUM](https://wiki.lsr.ei.tum.de/nst/programming/edvs-cpp).
+A newly developed `edvs_ros_driver` package uses the `eDVS.h` to exchange data with the hardware.
+It's main purpose is the setup and integration, mainly
+- reset eDVS and set proper event format
+- set master and slave for time synchronization in stereo setup mode
+- reset timestamps on sensors
+- provide sensor information, e.g. resolution.

 ### Results